fishcus/KAP-manual/en/install/hadoop_env.en.md

 - JDK 8 64 bit or above

-If your Hadoop cluster is based on JDK 7, please refer to "[How to Run Kyligence Enterprise on Lower Version JDK](about_low_version_jdk.en.md)".
+If your Hadoop cluster is based on JDK 7, please refer to [How to Run Kyligence Enterprise on Lower Version JDK](about_low_version_jdk.en.md).

 ### Account Authority